BJB-Team/TechFind/README.md

 ### **Dataflow Diagram**

+### **Wireframes**

+Here are the initial wireframes for the TechFind application.

+Page one in Desktop and on the mobile:

+Page one in Desktop and on the mobile:

 ### **Third Party Apps/Services**

 Here are the third party applications used for TechFinder, in no particular order: